tdevere/ADO_DNS_LABS/labs/lab3/README.md

 **5. Verify the pipeline works:**
 - Go to Azure DevOps → Pipelines
 - Run the "DNS-Lab-Pipeline"
+- All three stages should succeed: RetrieveConfig, Build, Deploy
-- It should succeed and fetch the `TestSecret` from Key Vault
+- The Deploy stage should display the success message from AppMessage

 ### Before Starting This Lab